Jesús Franco: Zombie Lake vs. Oasis of the Zombies

+Filmmaking style and themes

-Jesus Franco (or Jess Franco) sometimes worked under various pseudonyms, including David Khune and Frank Hollmann.
+Franco sometimes worked under various pseudonyms, including David Khune and Frank Hollmann.
 A fan of jazz music (and a musician himself), many of his pseudonyms were taken from jazz musicians such as Clifford Brown and James P. Johnson.

 Franco's themes often revolved around lesbian vampires, women in prison, surgical horror, sadomasochism, zombies and sexploitation (including numerous films based on the writings of the Marquis de Sade).
 He worked in other exploitation film genres, such as cannibal films, spy films, giallo, crime films, science fiction, jungle adventure, Oriental menace, exorcist films, war movies, historical dramas and nunsploitation.
 His sex movies often contained long, uninterrupted shots of nude women writhing around on beds.
 Most of his hardcore films starred his lifelong companion Lina Romay (sometimes billed as "Candy Coster" or "Lulu Laverne"), who admitted in interviews to being an exhibitionist.

 Franco was known for his use of a hand-held camera and zoom shots, which he felt lent realism to his films.
 He also was not averse to filming several movies at the same time, knocking together a second feature on the unsuspecting producer's dime.
 Many of his actors only found out years after the fact that Franco had actually starred them in films for which they had never even been paid.

-His main claim to fame, however, is that he managed to direct approximately 173 motion pictures in his lifetime, encompassing a wide swath of different genres with practically no financial backing available to him.
-(Note:* Some sources which list as many as 200 titles in Franco's filmography are relisting the same films several times under their different variant titles.)
+His main claim to fame, however, is that he managed to direct approximately 173 motion pictures in his lifetime, encompassing a wide swathe of different genres with practically no financial backing available to him.
+(Note: Some sources which list as many as 200 titles in Franco's filmography are relisting the same films several times under their different variant titles.)